bhaskaratejabulusu/aws-terraform/DAY-06/day-06.md

 **File Structure**
-Keeping everything such as variables, locals, providers, backend, outputs, resources related code in one file isn't a best practice and becomes an overhead as infrastructure grows
+Keeping everything such as variables, locals, providers, backend, outputs, resources related code in one file isn't a best practice and becomes an overhead as infrastructure grows and unmanageable.

-There is a standard structure that needs to be followed by every DevOps engineer and one of the recommended project structure is:
+There is a standard structure that needs to be followed by every DevOps engineer which is essential for scalability and maintainability and one of the recommended project structure is:

 project-root/
 ├── backend.tf           # Backend configuration